 - SuperGeniusZeb (shortened from SuperGeniusCreator to fit the Minecraft username length limit, this was my primary online name until mid-2018)

-- Zooming HyperNova (name used in LEGO Legends of Chima Online)
+- Zooming HyperNova (LEGO Legends of Chima Online username)

-I am a Christian with an interest in coding, Minecraft, gaming, music, LEGO, and technology.
+I am a Christian coder that likes Minecraft, gaming, music, LEGO, and technology.
 I use this website to showcase stuff I’ve made and talk about things that interest me.

 I believe that entertainment can be fun and enjoyable for everyone, without having to throw in swear words or inappropriate jokes.
 I enjoy building things, inventing stuff, and creating content, and I hope I can bring you some enjoyment through those things as well!